 Next is Aurora Somnacanth, a sub-species of a monster introduced in Rise that attacks with ice.
 It releases cold air to freeze things and slides around on the ice to attack hunters.

-Finally is Magma Almudron, a fire-focused sub-species of the mud-slinging monster.
+Another new variant is Magma Almudron, a fire-focused sub-species of the mud-slinging monster.
 This version glows with a red hue when it reaches a special heated state, and flings magma instead of mud to burn its foes.